Market Analysts see Trip.com Group Limited [TCOM] gaining to $50. Time to buy?

 How has TCOM stock performed recently?

-Trip.com Group Limited [TCOM] fell into the red zone at the end of the last week, falling into a negative trend and dropping by 0.00.
-With this latest performance, TCOM shares dropped by -17.77% in over the last four-week period, additionally sinking by -35.64% over the last 6 months – not to mention a drop of -12.93% in the past year of trading.
+Trip.com Group Limited [TCOM] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 10.26.
+With this latest performance, TCOM shares gained by 0.62% in over the last four-week period, additionally sinking by -33.02% over the last 6 months – not to mention a drop of -2.56% in the past year of trading.

 Trip.com Group Limited [TCOM]: Deeper insight into the fundamentals